yairgd/yairgd.github.io/content/post/install_linux_on_microzed.md

 menu : "no-main"
 ---
-The [microzed](http://zedboard.org/product/microzed) developmnet board has zilinx zynq7000 chip.
-It has application proccess unit with cortex a9  and FPGA fabric.
+The [microzed](http://zedboard.org/product/microzed) development board has Xilinx zynq7000 chip.
+It has an application process unit with cortex a9  and FPGA fabric.
 The board also contains interfaces like SDIO and QSPI.
-I want to install linux on it directly with yocto and without petalinux, which  runs yocto behind the scene so I tried to eliminate the need of using it.  why to so ?
+I want to install Linux on it directly with yocto and without petalinux, which runs yocto behind the scene, so I tried to eliminate the need to use it.
+Why do so?
-* It is intersting and I have alot of experiance with yocto an it very easy to work with its script once you know it
+* It is interesting, and I have a lot of experience with yocto it very easy to work with its script once you know it
-* work the same as other proccessos: IMX , stm32Mp157 etc'
+* work the same as other processors: IMX, stm32Mp157, etc'
-* using build tools like cmake,autotools and yocto script make it very easy to port SW between different proccessors.
+* using build tools like CMake,Autotools, and yocto scripts make it very easy to port SW between different processors.

-I found the [meta-xilinx](https://github.com/Xilinx/meta-xilinx) layer and used it to build a linux system for the microzed board.
-Reffer [here](https://github.com/Xilinx/meta-xilinx/tree/master/meta-xilinx-bsp/conf/machine)  for a list  supported boards and creating a custom board can be very easy if one tracks the exsisting ones.
+I found the [meta-xilinx](https://github.com/Xilinx/meta-xilinx) layer and used it to build a Linux system for the microzed board.
+Refer [here](https://github.com/Xilinx/meta-xilinx/tree/master/meta-xilinx-bsp/conf/machine)  for a list supported bords and creating a custom board can be very easy if one tracks the existing ones.

 ## yocto instlation
-The basic yocto installation inludes poky and meta-xilinx layers; Just  check out the following yocto layers and switch to zeus barach:
+The basic yocto installation includes poky and meta-Xilinx layers; check out the following yocto layers and switch to zeus branch:
 ```bash
 mkdir yocto
 cd yocto